blackPantherOS/espeak-qtgui/README.md

-# Kespeaker
+# Espeaker-qtgui
-A simple Gespeaker alternative
+A simple Qt5 gui for the Espeaker.